open-quantum-safe/oqs-demos/openvpn/README.md

 1. `docker build -t oqs-openvpn .`
 2. `./test.sh`

-This will create all keys, certificates and configurations for running an openvpn server and client within a docker network performing a quantum-safe key exchange via the Kyber protocol.
-Any of the [supported quantum safe KEM protocols](https://github.com/open-quantum-safe/openssl/tree/OQS-OpenSSL_1_1_1-stable#key-exchange) can be set via the parameter `--tls-groups` in the server and client startup scripts.
+This will create all keys, certificates and configurations for running an openvpn server and client within a docker network performing a quantum-safe key exchange via the Kyber768 (plain and hybrid) algorithm.
+Any of the other [supported quantum safe KEM protocols](https://github.com/open-quantum-safe/openssl/tree/OQS-OpenSSL_1_1_1-stable#key-exchange) can be set via the parameter `--tls-groups` in the server and client startup scripts, e.g., by setting the "TLS_GROUPS" environment variable.

 Please note that the test script has only been tested to operate OK on Linux.